box/box-python-sdk-gen/docs/ai.md

 ### Arguments

+- mode `CreateAiAskMode`
+  - The mode specifies if this request is for a single or multiple items.
+If you select `single_item_qa` the `items` array can have one element only.
+Selecting `multiple_item_qa` allows you to provide up to 25 items.
 - prompt `str`
   - The prompt provided by the client to be answered by the LLM.
 The prompt's length is limited to 10000 characters.
 - items `List[CreateAiAskItems]`